 Simon Keyser B.Bus, CA Role Non-Executive Director Experience Simon has over 20 years of finance sector experience, specialising in the resources and energy sectors.
 Simon held senior investment banking positions with Chase Securities (now J.P.
 Morgan Chase) and was head of Wilson HTM's corporate finance division.
 Simon has managed transactions for many coal and energy companies including Felix Resources, Excel Coal, Whitehaven Coal, Austral Coal and Arrow Energy.
 Simon is currently a director of XLX Pty Ltd and Ironstone Capital Partners Pty Ltd. Simon holds a Bachelor of Business from the Queensland University of Technology, Graduate Diploma from FINSIA and is a Chartered Accountant.
-Special Responsibilities Chairman of the Audit Committee and member of the Nominations & Remuneration Committee Interest in Shares and Options (direct and indirect) Ordinary Shares - 8,286,038 (including 5,483,590 shares held by Ironstone Capital Partners Pty Ltd, a company in which Simon Keyser is a director and shareholder) Former directorships held in previous three years Titan Energy Services Ltd - Non-executive Director appointed 28 March 2011, ceased 3 September 2014.
+Special Responsibilities Chairman of the Audit Committee and member of the Nominations & Remuneration Committee Interest in Shares and Options (direct and indirect) Ordinary Shares - 4,281,743 Former directorships held in previous three years Titan Energy Services Ltd - Non-executive Director appointed 28 March 2011, ceased 3 September 2014.

-Tony Galligan BSc (Geology) Role Non-Executive Director Experience Tony has more than 40 years of experience in the Australian coal industry.
+Tony Galligan BSc (Geology)

+Role Non-Executive Director

+Experience Tony has more than 40 years of experience in the Australian coal industry.
 He has held senior positions in the areas of geology, project approvals and development, mine safety, and mine-related infrastructure.
 His most recent position was General Manager Infrastructure with Whitehaven Coal.
 He was Chairman of NCIG for more than 3 years during the feasibility, financing and construction of the new coal terminal and also played a pivotal role in the upgrade of the rail line to the Gunnedah Basin.
 Previous positions include Exploration Manager for Agip Coal, Chief Coal Geologist, Director Coal and Director Development with the NSW Government.
 Tony holds a Bachelor of Science (Geology) from the University of Queensland.

+Special Chairman of the Occupational Health, Safety & Environment Committee.

+Responsibilities

-Special Responsibilities Chairman of the Occupational Health, Safety & Environment Committee.
-Interest in Shares and Options (direct and indirect) Options - 200,000 options over Ordinary Shares Former directorships held in previous three years Nil
+Interest in Shares and Options (direct and indirect) Options - 200,000 options over Ordinary Shares

+Former Nil

+directorships held in

+previous three years